fieldtrip/website/reference/ft_rejectvisual.md

  preprocessing and the selection of the latency window is NOT applied to the output data.

- The following settings are usefull for identifying EOG artifacts: cfg.preproc.bpfilter    = 'yes' cfg.preproc.bpfilttype  = 'but' cfg.preproc.bpfreq      = [1 15]
+ The following settings are useful for identifying EOG artifacts: cfg.preproc.bpfilter    = 'yes' cfg.preproc.bpfilttype  = 'but' cfg.preproc.bpfreq      = [1 15]
    cfg.preproc.bpfiltord   = 4
    cfg.preproc.rectify     = 'yes'

- The following settings are usefull for identifying muscle artifacts: cfg.preproc.bpfilter    = 'yes' cfg.preproc.bpfreq      = [110 140]
+ The following settings are useful for identifying muscle artifacts: cfg.preproc.bpfilter    = 'yes' cfg.preproc.bpfreq      = [110 140]
    cfg.preproc.bpfiltord   =  8